Mexico calls for regional development to address immigration

 The diagnosis was that a lack of economic growth, staggering inequality, swollen cities and ignored rural areas, combined with droughts, floods, oppressive violence and the possibility of much higher pay in the U.S., propel hundreds of thousands of people north.

-“We’re not going to stop it at the end of the day, but we can certainly change the nature,” said Alicia Bárcela, executive secretary of ECLAC.
+“We’re not going to stop it at the end of the day, but we can certainly change the nature,” said Alicia Bárcena, executive secretary of ECLAC.

 Mexico foreign minister Marcelo Ebrard estimated the plan would require $10 billion in annual investment over a decade.

-Note: This story has been corrected to show that the family name of the ECLAC executive secretary is Bárcena.